Get A Head Start in Your Summer Garden

 Green spring and summer garden

-Dreaming of summer melons, cucumbers, peppers or tomatoes?
-Many of us are getting impatient and want to start working in the garden and getting our hands dirty!
-Well good news, there are a lot of ways to get your seedlings going for the upcoming summer garden.
+Dreaming of summer melons, cucumbers, peppers, or tomatoes?
+Many of us are getting impatient to start planting and working in the garden.
+Good news: there are plenty of ways to start your seedlings indoors and prepare for a successful summer garden.

 Get Seeds Started Indoors

-Most summer vegetable seeds should to be started ahead of time indoors.
-Vegetables like tomatoes, peppers and eggplant can, and should be started in the winter, especially in areas with short growing seasons.
-Even if you don’t have a greenhouse, seeds can be started in trays using systems like the Heated Germination Station or the Hot House.
-Each system has a 72-cell tray, a heat mat and a dome.
-If you don’t have a bright sunny location, add some grow lights.
+Most summer vegetable seeds, such as tomatoes, peppers, and eggplants, should be started indoors in the winter, especially in areas with short growing seasons.
+Even if you don’t have a greenhouse, you can start seeds in trays using germination systems like the Heated Germination Station or the Hot House.
+These systems include a 72-cell tray, a heat mat, and a dome.
+If you lack a sunny spot, consider adding grow lights.

-Our seed starting kit is an all-in-one collection of everything you need to get started.
+Our Seed Starting Kit is an all-in-one solution with everything you need to begin your gardening journey.

 Moving Seedlings Outside